Maithripala Sirisena: Taxation

 In 2018, the government introduced changes to the taxation system, including changes to the Pay-as-you-earn tax (PAYE).
-In May, Sirisena is reported to have stated in a cabinet meeting that the Government Ministers and MPs are not subjected to PAYE as MPs have honorific before their names as such receive honorariums and not salaries from the State.
+In May, Sirisena is reported to have stated in a cabinet meeting that the Government Ministers and MPs are not subjected to PAYE as MPs have honourifics before their names as such receive honourariums and not salaries from the State.

 Foreign policy

 As the country grew ever closer to China during the previous administration, while simultaneously departing from its traditional ally of India, Sirisena said that he would treat all key Asian countries of India, China, Pakistan and Japan equally.
 Sri Lanka has moved closer to China, especially in terms of naval agreements.
 India and Sri Lanka in February 2015 signed a nuclear energy deal to improve relationships.
-Recently elected Indian Prime Minister Narendra Modi met with Sirisena in New Delhi and stated that: "India is Sri Lanka's closest neighbor and friend.
+Recently elected Indian prime minister Narendra Modi met with Sirisena in New Delhi and stated that: "India is Sri Lanka's closest neighbor and friend.
 Our destinies are interlinked."
 Sirisena has outlined the general foreign policy goals of his government as being cooperation with all nations, with an emphasis on Asia.

 Public image

-Although legally entitled to use the style His Excellency as the President of Sri Lanka, he requested the media and the people of Sri Lanka, to avoid using the style and also to avoid using the word First Lady for his wife, and requested only to use "President's wife".
+Although legally entitled to use the style His Excellency as the president of Sri Lanka, he requested the media and the people of Sri Lanka, to avoid using the style and also to avoid using the word First Lady for his wife, and requested only to use "President's wife".

 Personal life

 Sirisena is married to Jayanthi Pushpa Kumari, they have two daughters, Chathurika, Dharani, and a son, Daham.

 Sirisena is a teetotaler, vegetarian, and a Theravada Buddhist.

-Sirisena's youngest brother, Priyantha Sirisena, died on 28 March 2015 after an axe attack two days earlier in his hometown of Polonnaruwa, 215 km north-east of the capital Colombo.
-Priyantha was immediately transferred to the hospital in critical condition, where he died from severe head injuries; Sirisena was in China on a state visit at the time.
+Sirisena's youngest brother, Priyantha Sirisena, died on 28 March 2015 after being attacked by a man wielding an axe two days earlier in his hometown of Polonnaruwa, 215 km north-east of the capital Colombo.
+Priyantha was immediately transferred to the hospital in critical condition, where he died from severe head injuries; the elder Sirisena was in China on a state visit at the time.

 Sirisena's daughter Chathurika Sirisena launched her first booked title Janadhipathi Thaththa in 2017.
-This is the first biography written by a daughter of a President of Sri Lanka.
+This is the first biography written by a daughter of a president of Sri Lanka.
 The book, which was praised for its command of Sinhala, was later revealed to have been ghostwritten by an employee of Media Gang, a marketing agency owned by Chathurika Sirisena.
 Meanwhile, Sirisena's son, Daham, has been cited in multiple assaults and been named in leading a mob attack on a nightclub.
 Charges against him have been since withdrawn.

+Now he is the 6th retired president of sri lanka.